Home | Community Forum | Blog

 1. Dynamic Authorization & ABAC: Dynamic authorization ensures that access to AI systems is continuously verified and enforced on the principle of least privilege.
 An organization can digitize their need-to-know access and data protection requirements in the form of centrally managed, attribute-driven policies.
 Organizations can enforce the policies during access attempts based on user attributes, environmental conditions, and resource sensitivity.
 Additionally, it allows organizations to control the specific actions individuals are permitted to perform within the AI system, such as deleting or importing a machine learning model.

 2. Data Obfuscation and Segregation: Data masking ensures that sensitive data being processed by AI systems is obfuscated, allowing only authorized users to view the actual data.
 Encryption protects data at rest and in transit, preventing unauthorized access even if data is intercepted.
-These measures align with Data-Centric Security principles, ensuring that AI training data and model inputs remain secure throughout their lifecycle.
+These measures align with Data-Centric Security (DCS) principles, ensuring that AI training data and model inputs remain secure throughout their lifecycle.

 3. Digital Rights Management: Digital Rights Management (DRM) protects input data files and AI-generated outputs through robust policies and permissions.
 It ensures that data files can only be accessed by the AI system and authorized users, enabling secure consumption and preserving the integrity of the AI system.
 In the event of cyberattacks, DRM prevents unauthorized extraction, thereby stopping the data files from being stolen.
 Furthermore, it facilitates secure collaboration between multiple vendors, partners, and customers , by ensuring that only authorized users can access, share, and modify these assets.